 The Tokenist aims to bring you the most accurate, up-to-date, and helpful information when it comes to your finance.
 You work hard for your money — and we work hard for you.
-Some of the products and services we review are from our affiliate partners.
-Robinhood is one of our affiliate partners.
-In order to operate, The Tokenist may receive financial compensation from our affiliate partners when you purchase products, services, or create accounts through affiliate links on our website — even if that link takes you outside our website to Robinhood.com or their mobile app.
+Some of the products and services we review are from our partners.
+In order to operate, The Tokenist may receive financial compensation from our partners when you purchase products, services, or create accounts through links on our website.
+Robinhood is one of our partners.
 Partnerships do not influence what we write, as all opinions are our own.
-Click here for an in-depth explanation on how we get paid.
+Click here for a full list of our partners and an in-depth explanation on how we get paid.

 Robinhood is defined by several key points, which we’ve rounded up to the top five: